CESEL/DynamicBatchingICSME/README.md

 <code> docker build -t dynamicbatching .</code>

-In which "rq1and" is the name of the docker image
+In which "dynamicbatching" is the name of the docker image

 5. After completing the build process, run the following command, with project ID